appvia/terranetes/docs/terranetes-controller/developer/flux.md

 $ kubectl get gitrepositories bucket -o yaml
 ```

-3. Look into the status of the resource
+3. Examine the status of the resource.

 ```yaml
 status: